unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-raise a uwsgi signal when the specified filesystem object is modified (syntax: file signal)
+``help``: raise a uwsgi signal when the specified filesystem object is modified (syntax: file signal)

 check-mountpoint
 ****************